invenia/FeatureTransforms.jl/docs/src/transforms.md

 !!! note

     Some `Transform` subtypes have restrictions on how they can be applied once constructed.
-    For instance, `MeanStdScaling` stores the mean and standard deviation of some data, potentially specified via some dimension and column names.
+    For instance, `StandardScaling` stores the mean and standard deviation of some data, potentially specified via some dimension and column names.
-    So `MeanStdScaling` should only be applied to the same data, and for the same dimension and subset of column names, as those used in construction.
+    So `StandardScaling` should only be applied to the same data, and for the same dimension and subset of column names, as those used in construction.

 ## Applying to `AbstractArray`